Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Normanton.

-Both young and old age cohorts have a low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 60% of the total population (918 people).
-The most common medical conditions in the area are diabetes, impacting 7.6% of residents, and asthma, impacting 6.0%.
-A total of 75.5% of residents declared themselves completely clear of medical ailments compared to 0% across Rest of Qld.
-As of October 2021, 10.8% of residents are aged 65 and over (166 people).
+Both young and old age cohorts exhibit low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 60% of the total population, which amounts to 919 people.
+Diabetes and asthma are the most common medical conditions in the area, affecting 7.6 and 6.0% of residents respectively.
+A significant majority, 75.5%, declare themselves completely clear of medical ailments, compared to 0% across Rest of Qld.
+Normanton has 10.8% of residents aged 65 and over, totaling 166 people.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health